stefan-hoeck/idris2-rhone/src/Doc/Basics.md

 networks of computations potentially taking their input from many different sources.

-### The Implementaion used in rhone
+### The Implementaion used in *rhone*

 As mentioned above, the most general form of MSFs as defined in *dunai*, does not go well with the totality checker.
 On the other hand it is very useful to be able to write provably total networks of streaming functions.
-As is often the case in Haskell codes, the examples in the article mentioned above make strong use of (arbitrary) recursion and lazyness to set up interesting streaming networks.
-One has to be very careful to not come up with an unsound MSF that will loop forver.
+As is often the case in Haskell, the examples in the article mentioned above make strong use of (arbitrary) recursion and laziness to set up interesting and powerful streaming networks and programmers have to be very careful to not come up with an unsound MSF that will loop forver.
-It is my hope that Idris will prevent us from falling into the same trap.
+It is my hope that Idris and its totality checker will be able to safe us from falling into this trap most of the time.

-The actual implementation in `Data.MSF` is therefore a sum type consisting of several constructors, some of which define primitive operations, some of which are the because they let us handle typical use cases more efficiently.
+The actual implementation in `Data.MSF` is therefore a sum type consisting of several constructors, some of which define primitive operations, some of which are there because they let us handle typical use cases more efficiently.
 However, there is still a function called `step` with exactly the expected type, but it is used for single step evaluation of a streaming function not for